I get it, picking the right surfskate is a challenge.

 When figuring out the ideal wheel size, you’ll want to consider the height (diameter) and width (contact patch).
 Below is a visual representation of the diameter.

 Most surfskates wheels will be in the 65-75mm range.
 It’s vital that you don’t get wheels too large that cause wheel bite.
-If you buy a complete, then you most likely won’t have to worry about wheelbite since they’ve been tested.
+If you buy a complete, you most likely won’t have to worry about wheelbite since they’ve been tested.
 But it’s always good to test for wheelbite before you ride.

 Wheel Edge Profile